TymekDev/shiki.nvim/README.md

 console.log(result);
 ```

+You can read more about it in my _[HTML Code Snippets with Syntax Highlighting](https://blog.tymek.dev/html-code-snippets-with-syntax-highlighting/)_ post.

 This script is not ideal.
 It requires the code to be in a file and it does not detect a language.
 I realized that for the most part, the code I want to share lives in my editor.